SATS Certification is a non-discriminatory organisation operated independent of the member test laboratories.

 SATS Certification is governed by a Governing Board, comprised of:

-- Two members representing independent member laboratories
+- One member representing an independent member laboratory

 - Three members representing end user organisations

 A technical committee comprised of representatives from all member laboratories acts as an advisory to the Governing Board regarding certification, testing and standardisation.
 Two members of the technical committee represents SATS in the STL Technical Committee.
 In addition, representatives from the member labs participate in STL Task Groups, IEC Technical Committees and CIGRÉ Study committees and work groups.

 SATS inspectors are contracted by SATS for inspection of tests in member laboratories.
 Our inspectors may also witness, but not countersign, tests in non-member laboratories fulfilling the same requirements as the member labs.